Jutho/TensorKit.jl/docs/src/man/categories.md

 concerns the graphical notation, the natural isomorphisms will not be represented and we make no distinction between ``(V_1 ⊗ V_2) ⊗ V_3`` and ``V_1 ⊗ (V_2 ⊗ V_3)``.
 Similarly, the
 identity object ``I`` can be added or removed at will, and when drawn, is often represented by a dotted or dashed line.
-Note that any consistent way of inserting the assocatior or left or right unitor to convert a graphical representation to a diagram of compositions and tensor products of morphisms gives rise to the same result, by virtue of Mac Lane's coherence theorem.
+Note that any consistent way of inserting the associator or left or right unitor to convert a graphical representation to a diagram of compositions and tensor products of morphisms gives rise to the same result, by virtue of Mac Lane's coherence theorem.
 Using the horizontal direction (left to right) to stack tensor products,